Patashu/Baba-is-You-Pata-Redux-Mods/README.md

 **COPY** - __Verb__ If x COPY y, whenever y moves, x will try to move the same way.

 **RESET** - __Property__ If YOU touches RESET, the game is undone back to the starting state.
-However, anything that is currently PERSIST will remain as-is.
+However, anything that is currently NORESET will remain as-is.

 **NOUNDO/NORESET** - __Property__ NOUNDO units are unaffected by undoing.
 Edge cases: If a NOUNDO unit is created by conversion, the thing that converted into it does not come back.
 If a NOUNDO unit is destroyed, it does not come back when you undo.
 If a unit is currently NORESET, it will remain unchanged when YOU RESET, even if it used to not be NORESET.
 (This used to be PERSIST, but I split it into two properties so you can pick if it has one or both of the behaviours, and to not be confused with Randomiser's Persistence levelpack.)
 LEVEL IS NOUNDO/NORESET disables the player using those functions.